Marty York

-Marty York is a Canadian former sports journalist with The Globe and Mail, TSN, Sportsnet, and Metro newspapers across Canada.
-He is currently the Director of Communications for B'nai Brith Canada.
+Marty York is a Canadian columnist for the National Post, and former sports journalist with The Globe and Mail, TSN, Sportsnet, and Metro newspapers across Canada.
+He is also the former Director of Communications for B'nai Brith Canada.

 Biography

 York was born in Toronto and studied political science and history at York University.
 He began his journalistic career as a young reporter and summer staffer for The Globe and Mail, covering both sports and news during his high school and university days.

 Career

 York first wrote for The Globe as a teenager in 1974, after a reporter who visited his class recruited him to write about amateur sports.
 Not long afterwards, popular Globe sports columnist Dick Beddoes took York under his wing and became his mentor.

 After his graduation, then-Globe managing editor Clark Davey hired York full-time for sports coverage and asked him to inject objective and tough reporting into his work.

 While on assignment in 1989, York was in the upper deck of San Francisco's Candlestick Park, preparing to cover the World Series between the San Francisco Giants and the Oakland Athletics, when the deadly Loma Prieta earthquake struck.
 York escaped unscathed but witnessed the horrible aftermath of the tragedy.

 York went on the record in 1989 correctly predicting that Cito Gaston would be hired as the Blue Jays permanent manager.

 York spent part of his time with the Globe as the paper's Associate Sports Editor.

 During and after his decades with the Globe, York emerged as one of the "insiders" in TV sports coverage and worked for both of Canada's leading sports TV networks, TSN and Sportsnet.
 His segment with Sportsnet was called The York Report, and he broke countless sports stories in that role.
 He became well known for his signoff on The York Report, which consisted of him pointing a finger at the camera and bidding farewell.
 York was a member of TSN's original CFL panel.

 York professionally covered close to 250 World Series, Stanley Cup, NBA Championship, Super Bowl, and Grey Cup games.

 Throughout his career, York has been known as a vocal critic of "homerism," which he defines as reporters showing favoritism or openly cheering for teams they cover rather than reporting objectively.